Population-scale dietary interests during the COVID-19 pandemic: Results

 The interaction coefficients $\alpha, \beta, \gamma$ model the effect of the discontinuity, controlling for baseline trends in 2019.
 The short-term increase in interest is captured by the fitted coefficient $\alpha$, which estimates the short-term effect of the mobility decrease on search interest.
 The approach is described in more detail in Section \ref{sec:methods} and outlined in Figure \ref{fig:masterfig}.

-We find that in all countries (Figure \ref{fig:modeseffect}), there was a significant short-term increase in interest in food prepared within the household, consumed at home, with short-term increase in interest ($\alpha$) ranging between +34.2\% in Denmark and +179.8\% in India.
-In all countries except in Brazil, there was a significantly decreased interest in food prepared by third party, consumed outside, ranging between -32.1\% in USA and -81.7\% in France.
-There were major increases in interest in food prepared by third party, consumed at home, with more than a +100\% increase in six of the 12 studied countries.
+We find that in 15 out of the 18 studied countries (Figure \ref{fig:modeseffect}), there was a significant short-term increase in interest in food prepared within the household and consumed at home (e.g., recipes), with short-term boost in interest ($\alpha$) ranging between +32.2\% in Egypt and +179.8\% in India.
+In 14 countries, there was a significantly decreased interest in food prepared by third parties and consumed outside of the home (e.g., restaurants), ranging between -32.1\% in USA and -81.7\% in France.
+There were major increases in interest in food prepared by third parties and consumed at home (e.g., food delivery), with more than a +100\% significant increase in eight of the 18 studied countries.

-We next analyze the relationship between the amplitude of the short-term changes in dietary interest and the severity of lockdowns (Figure \ref{fig:modes_severity}), where the severity of a lockdown is defined as the percentage change of the fraction of time spent at home (with respect to the pre-pandemic baseline level) at the peak of reduced mobility, varying between +16.9\% in Denmark and +31.6\% in Italy.
-All peaks of mobility decrease occurred in March and April 2020.
+We next analyze the relationship between the amplitude of the short-term changes in dietary interest and the severity of lockdowns (Figure \ref{fig:modes_severity}), where the severity of a lockdown is defined as the percentage change of the fraction of time spent at home (with respect to the pre-pandemic baseline level) at the peak of reduced mobility \cite{ribeiro2020sudden}.
+The severity of a lockdown varies between +10.1\% in Sweden, the country with no government\hyp mandated mobility restrictions \cite{born2021lockdown}, and +31.6\% in Italy, a country with severe lockdown measures \cite{boccia2020other}.
+All peaks of mobility decrease occurred between March and May 2020.

 We find that the more drastic the lockdown severity, the more drastic the change in dietary interests.
-Changes in interest in recipes and restaurants have a significant association with the severity of the lockdown: positive for food prepared within the household, consumed at home ($R=0.81$, $p = 0.001$), and negative for consumption outside of home, \ie, food prepared by third party, consumed outside ($R=-0.6$, $p=0.039$) and food prepared by third party, consumed at home ($R=-0.83$, $p=0.001$).
-Here, the UK was excluded because it is a clear outlier---when not excluding the UK, we still observe a negative, but non-significant correlation ($R=-0.391$, $p=0.209$).
-The discrepancy between the UK and the other countries might be linked to \covid policies allowing congregation in open green spaces, including parks and beaches \cite{johnson2021effect}.
+Changes in interest in food-access modes have an association with the severity of the lockdown: positive for food prepared within the household and consumed at home ($R=0.71$, $p = 0.001$), and negative for consumption outside of the home, \ie, food prepared by third parties and consumed outside ($R=-0.56$, $p=0.016$) and food prepared by third parties and consumed at home ($R=-0.70$, $p=0.004$).
+Here, the UK, Kenya, and Nigeria were excluded because they are clear outliers.
+When not excluding these three countries, we still observe a negative, but non-significant correlation ($R=-0.11$, $p=0.676$).
+The discrepancy between the UK, Kenya, Nigeria and the other countries might be linked to \covid policies allowing congregation in open green spaces, including parks and beaches \cite{johnson2021effect}.
+Note that Sweden, the country with no government\hyp mandated mobility restrictions \cite{born2021lockdown}, had no significant shift of interests in ways of accessing food.